djc5627/CompendiumWeb/docs/Birds/Water Bird/Heron/Green Heron.md

 ---------------------------------------------------------------
 ## Notes
 First seen flying over pond at Ernest L. Oros Wildlife Preserve.
 At fist thought it was a young [[Great Blue Heron]].
 Green Herons can extend their necks a lot and puff their tufts.
+Fun fact, Green Herons are one of the few tool-using bird species.
+They often create fishing lures using bread crusts, insects, and feathers, dropping them on the surface to entice small fish.

 ---------------------------------------------------------------
 ## Sightings

 -> #location/ErnestLOrosWildlifePreserve-Woodbridge-NJ

+-> #location/NomaheganPark-Cranford-NJ

 ---------------------------------------------------------------
 ## Photos